-Even if the computations are quite clear and the results can be verified just looking at the resulting ΔV , a very brief validation can be interesting also to understand better the results.
+Even if the computations are quite clear and the results can be verified just looking at the resulting $\Delta V$ , a very brief validation can be interesting also to understand better the results.

 A very simple way to prove the optimal staging theory is by means of a so-called grid search analysis.
-As explained, if the payload mass and the total ΔV are fixed, a 3 stage rocket has 2 degrees of freedom that can be expressed in various different ways.
+As explained, if the payload mass and the total $\Delta V$ are fixed, a 3 stage rocket has 2 degrees of freedom that can be expressed in various different ways.
 The ones selected are the inert masses of the second and the third stage, having those values it is possible to compute the rest of the launcher and estimate its total wet mass.
-The choice over those two inert masses has been made since the first stage can be computed analytically and not numerically as the last sections explained.
-The same analysis can be done using any two masses of the rocket, even using two propellant masses of any two stages.
+Again the choice over the inert masses with respect the propellant ones is due to the fact that those values are much closer one to the others, but exactly the same can be done with the propellants.